 The first step in preparation is determining what kinds of disasters could befall your business.
-Earthquakes, wildfires and floods are prevalent in the west.
+Earthquakes, wildfires and floods are prevalent in the Western States.
 Tornadoes, wildfires and floods cover the Midwest and Southwest.
 Hurricanes and flooding can take place just about anywhere along the Eastern seaboard.
 Extreme winter conditions can happen from Portland, Oregon to Portland, Maine.
 That means it doesn’t make sense to prepare for a deep freeze in Southern California or earthquakes in Iowa.
-So, you focus on what disasters hit close to home.
+So, focus on what disasters hit close to home.
 The SBA provides a checklist and tips for specific types of disasters.

 Regional disaster emergency systems feature warning sirens.
 Those signals and messages should be noted and understood by employees.
 Other regions with nuclear power plants have layers of emergency planning zones and evacuation routes.
 Every possible scenario needs to be covered in a crisis management plan.

 The Red Cross Ready Rating provides a free service to help businesses become prepared for emergencies of all kinds.